Group1XPLab2020/Size_and_Space_exp1_magpie_Replication/notes/README.md

-This folder contains notes from our (virtual) meeting, open questions, mails to and from tutors and whatever we consider to put and share here
+This folder contains notes from our (virtual) meetings, open questions, mails to and from tutors and whatever we consider to put and share here.